-If you drove to a New Year’s Party in Utah on Monday and decided to have a few drinks, the risk of getting arrest for drug driving increased dramatically.
+If you drove to a New Year’s Party in Utah on Monday and had a few drinks, the risk of getting arrested for drug driving increased dramatically.
 On Saturday (December 30th) Utah lowered its legal blood-alcohol content (BAC) limit from 0.08 to 0.05.
 This gives Utah the strictest DUI laws in the country.
 This follows a National Transportation Safety Board (NTSB) recommendation that all states should lower their legal BAC limits to 0.05.

-Before we go further, you are saying you know you fine at .05, right?
+Before we go further, you are saying you know you are fine at .05, right?
 But define “fine”.
 Do I feel like I can drive a car at .05?
 I do.
 Do I ever drive at .05 with my kids in the car?
 I don’t.
 Setting aside the stunning hypocrisy for a second, I do this because I’ve been competing with my friends and family at goofy things my whole life.
-So I know that a little bit of alcohol slows me down just a bit because I can’t play video games or golf or anything else quite as well after two drinks than zero.
+So I know that a bit of alcohol slows me down just a bit because I can’t play video games, golf, or anything else quite as well after two drinks than zero.

 In 2017, the Utah State Legislature passed H.B.
 155 titled, “Driving Under the Influence and Public Safety Revisions.”
 H.B.
 155 lowers the legal BAC from 0.08 to 0.05.
 It also makes vehicular homicide a felony if the driver was above the legal limit.
 H.B.
 155 also bans “novice” drivers from having a BAC between 0.00 and 0.05.
 This means that any inexperienced driver 21 or over may not have any trace of alcohol in their system while behind the wheel.